nencki-lobi/lobi-inhouse/docs/matlab.rst

 How to use
 ----------

 There is no GUI.
-Type `matlab` to open command line interface.
-Feel free to run Your scripts.
+Type ``matlab`` to open command line interface.
+Feel free to run your scripts.

 We recommend using your workstation for development and using Calcus for computation.
 In other words, on Calcus you should use matlab to run scripts rather than for interactive work.